delta-io/delta/kernel/USER_GUIDE.md

 ### Step 1: Set up Delta Kernel in your connector project
 In the Delta Kernel project, there are multiple dependencies you can choose to depend on.

 1. Delta Kernel core APIs - This is a must-have dependency, which contains all the main APIs like Table, Snapshot, and Scan that you will use to access the metadata and data of the Delta table.
 This has very few dependencies reducing the chance of conflicts with any dependencies in your connector and engine.
-This also provides the [`TableClient`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/client/TableClient.html) interface which allows you to plug in your implementations of computationally-expensive operations, but it does not provide any implementation of this interface.
+This also provides the [`TableClient`](https://delta-io.github.io/delta/snapshot/kernel-api/java/io/delta/kernel/client/TableClient.html) interface which allows you to plug in your implementations of computationally expensive operations, but it does not provide any implementation of this interface.
 2. Delta Kernel default- This has a default implementation called [`DefaultTableClient`](https://delta-io.github.io/delta/snapshot/kernel-defaults/java/io/delta/kernel/defaults/client/DefaultTableClient.html) and additional dependencies such as `Hadoop`.
 If you wish to reuse all or parts of this implementation, then you can optionally depend on this.

 #### Set up Java projects